ElenaBedolla/RepositorioDeCrujos/README.md

 Easy testing can be done by running the test_setup.sh file as "bash test_setup.sh".

-To easily test this project with said file, you must be running a mysql Xampp server installed in "/opt/lampp/bin/mysql" so as to not experience password conflicts with the automatic setup.
+To easily test this project with said file, you must be running a mysql Xampp server installed in "/opt/lampp/bin/mysql" so as to not experience password conflicts with the automatic setup and updating process.

 The requeriments for this project are in the document named "Requeriments.txt".